damianobaldan/riverconn/README.md

 Package documentation is available in the vignette and here: https://damianobaldan.github.io/riverconn_tutorial/

+Further information on functions implemented in the package and potential uses are described in the paper: https://doi.org/10.1016/j.envsoft.2022.105470

 The latest version of the package is available from GitHub: https://github.com/damianobaldan/riverconn

 # Installation
 devtools::install_github("damianobaldan/riverconn", build_vignettes = TRUE)

 # Changelog

+0.3.22 to 0.3.23
+* added disp_type = "leptokurtic" in the index_calculation function

 0.3.21 to 0.3.22
 * fixed bug in index_calculation when index_type = "reach" and index_mode = "from"